pixeljetstream/glslc/README.md

 -separable

-> Will mark the program separable (default is false if GL_ARB_separate_shader_objects is supported) prior attaching and linking.
+> Will mark the program separable (default is false) prior attaching and linking, if GL_ARB_separate_shader_objects is supported.

 -o *outputfilename*